OpenSight/janus-cloud/README.md

 - subscriber switch not support
 - string_ids not support

+The videoroom plugin of Janus-gateway has refactored with the new multistream API primitive since v1.0.0, so this plugin also need to refactored to support it.
-Its APIs is compatible with the videoroom plugin of Janus-gateway util v0.12.0(2022-03-03).
+The new APIs of this plugin supports multistream API primitive,and is compatible with the videoroom plugin of Janus-gateway since 1.0.1 util v1.0.1(2022-05-03).
+If you want to deploy the Janus-proxy with the old Janus-gateway which version is lower than v1.0.0 and make use of the old API (without multistream), please use the 0.x version (from 0.x branch) of Janus-cloud

 5 Topology
 -----------------